 Michelle Alexander, professor and author speaks with Bill Moyer in the video above.
 I first heard about her book a few years back, the New Jim Crow – and love her point on colorblindness.
 “Being color blind is not good” – especially in a society where Racism is still very real and very harmful to black life.

 Trayvon Martin to Jordan Davis – to all the black youth shot and killed that were not covered in the press; mostly just because they looked a certain way – If Jordan Davis was a homosexual and Michael Dunn claimed he Shot the car up because Jordan Davis made a ‘pass’ at him … Michael Dunn would’ve been crucified by our mainstream media.

 But, since he said he was afraid for his life – the media and many citizens in America gave him the benefit of the doubt; afterall …. black people are So scary.

 The very idea of comparing what black people face and have faced, with what homosexuals face is silly.

 It’s offensive to any black person alive with good sense – because in spite of the fact that blacks are treated VERY differently in society today from homosexuals; you will find blacks fighting for the rights of gay people left and right.
-You’ll find black people saying what ‘white oppressors’ have trained blacks to say, in spite of there being no evidence to support it.
-Homosexuals have more rights today, than blacks ever had – and yet, because we’ve never dealt with righting the wrongs of How blacks have been treated in America, we are unable to stand up to the lies.
+You’ll find black people saying what ‘white oppressors’ have trained blacks to say.
+In spite of there being no evidence to support it.
+Homosexuals have more rights today than blacks ever had.
+We’ve never dealt with righting the wrongs of How blacks have been treated in America.
+We are unable to stand up to the lies.

-It’s past due for America to wake up – As the gay agenda keeps us debating whether or not men can marry men; we are ignoring the continuing downfall of the black man (and woman) in America; and their ongoing oppression.
+It’s past due for America to wake up – As the gay agenda keeps us debating whether or not men can marry men, or if women can marry women.
+We are ignoring the continuing downfall of the black man (and woman) in America.
+We’ve ignored their ongoing oppression.